UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 Only handle the exception if the code can and will do something about it.

 This results in much better debugging info when an error does occur.
-The user will see the Exception, and where in the code it happened, etc.
+The user will see the exception, and where in the code it happened, etc.

 Exceptions -- finally